musicmills1990/sinatra-project-chef-3/notes.md

 Recipes will display the instructions to make a dish (if possible it would be awesome to embed a instructional cooking video from youtube), new recipes can be added by users, a user that creates a recipe can edit or delete their own recipe.
 A recipe will appear available to a user if they have the ingredients it requires in their kitchen inventory.
 A user should be able to add a new recipe without having the ingredients it requires in their kitchen.
 So maybe there will be three options to view for a user: “Useful Recipes”, “All recipes”, and “My recipes”.

-So some version 1.0 basic functionality: to  match recipes to user’s based on their kitchen inventory, for the purposes of this very basic version of this app I’m going to skip ingredient amount matching.
+So some version 1.0 basic "MVP" functionality: to  match recipes to user’s based on their kitchen inventory, for the purposes of this very basic version of this app I’m going to skip ingredient quantity matching.
 If a user lists “chicken” and “black beans” in their kitchen inventory, and a recipe calls for chicken and black beans, it will appear to them, and in the recipe instructions it will list the quantity required.
 If the user doesn’t have enough for the recipe they’ll have to discover that out for themselves for this version.
 You’ll have to make three different new forms for adding items to the kitchen page, and in the view it’ll be three different variables that add buttons to the three sections “fridge & freezer”, “pantry” and “spice cabinet”
 On the kitchen items list, I’m not sure how to delete multiple items off the list.
 I’d like it to be hit the delete button, and all of the click buttons clear and you click all of the ones you want to delete and hit a confirm delete button and it deletes the ones you selected.
 Or a delete button auto-generates next to each item and it redirects you right back to the page.
 I think for simplicity’s sake, I’m going to skip building the “kitchen-recipes” function for now, unless I’m able to figure it out.
 I would need a lot of join tables and other complicated functions in order to match the items in your kitchen to the recipes.
 For the sinatra requirements I think I can start with a v0.1.0 that just has a kitchen database and a recipe database, then I have to style it anyway so don’t bite off more than I can chew.